Brisbane represents the center of the second-largest Australian state and is one of the world’s most livable cities.

 Schools offer flexible programs to help integrate international students into the English teaching system by overcoming cultural and language barriers.

 With a residency permit, you can access free Government-regulated schools.

 The cost of private schooling is more affordable than in other countries considering the Australian living standards.

 Thanks to a reliable public transportation network and the pedestrian-friendly setting typical of Brisbane’s suburbs, schools are easily accessible regardless of where you choose to live.

 Out of all the most popular places to live in Australia, Brisbane is the best all-rounder city, no doubt about it.

-It sits in between the captivating Australian inland territories and a 2 hours drive from the best subtropical coasts you will find in the world (check out Gold Coast and Sunshine Coast).
+It sits between the captivating Australian inland territories and a 2 hours drive from the best subtropical coasts you will find worldwide (check out Gold Coast and Sunshine Coast).

 There are so many reasons expats moving to Australia choose to settle down in Brisbane.